nicvagn/NicLink/README.md

 # Notice
 > version 0.7

-> checkout this software, it solves the problem's I wannted to solve with NicLink:
+> checkout this software, it solves the problem's I wanted to solve with NicLink:
     https://chromewebstore.google.com/detail/chessconnect/dmkkcjpbclkkhbdnjgcciohfbnpoaiam?hl=en-GB

 # overview

     - see the python requirements.txt for external requirements
     - run updateNicLink.sh to compile and prepaire the env